dmlarionov/yarp-experiment/README.md

 5. Authorization logic is decoupled from API gateway – it was taken out to the auth service.
 6. The session data is accessible from any microservice (for both authorized and unauthorized sessions).
 7. Support for all the standard [ASP.NET Core Authorization](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/introduction) mechanincs in the distributed environment, including roles and policies.
-8. Extra capability to keep permissions in a session (outside of a ticket) to solve HTTP headers bloat problem.
+8. Extra capability to keep permissions in a session data (outside of a ticket) to solve HTTP headers bloat problem.

 # Microservices / gateway

-`ApiGateway` – the ASP.NET core gateway based on YARP.
+[ApiGateway](./api-gateway) – the ASP.NET core gateway based on YARP.
 The responsibilities of this component are:

 - Routing.
 - Edge level authorization.